PHP: Variables and concatenation

 print_r($what); // => "Kingsroad"

-Websites constantly send emails to their users.
-They routinely send automatically formed personal emails with user's name in the header.
-If the person's name is stored somewhere in the website database, the generation of a header comes down to concatenation, for example, joining the string Hello
+Websites are constantly sending emails to their users.
+One common task is to automatically send a personalized email with the user's name in the header.
+If you store a person's name as a string somewhere in a website database, the task of generating the header boils down to concatenation.
+For instance, you have to concatenate the string Hello

-Write a program that generates the header and the body of the email using variables, and prints the resulting strings to screen.
+Write a program that'll create a header and a body of the email using ready-made variables and print the resulting strings.

 and $greeting

-, a coma and a exclamation sign.
-Output it in the correct order.
+variables for the, and a comma and exclamation point.
+Print it in the correct order.

 and $intro

-, with the second sentence displayed on a new line.
+for the body of the email, with the second sentence on a new line.

 .